© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwm-Bran Camp is a scheduled monument protected by Cadw under reference CM171.
 View the official record →

-Cwm-Bran Camp is a prehistoric enclosure situated in Carmarthenshire, Wales, designated as a Scheduled Ancient Monument under the reference CM171.
+Cwm-Bran Camp is a prehistoric enclosure situated in Carmarthenshire, Wales, and is recorded under Cadw's Scheduled Ancient Monuments register as CM171.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM171.

 Cwm-Bran Camp dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwm-Bran Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM171.